Český Krumlov: Culture

 Český Krumlov hosts a number of festivals and other events each year including the Five-Petalled Rose Festival (a reference to the rose of the Rosenberg crest), which is held on the summer solstice weekend.
 The downtown area is turned into a medieval town with craftsmen, artists, musicians, and local people in medieval costume.
 Activities include jousting, fencing, historical dance performances, and folk theatre, in the castle precincts and along the river.
 It concludes with a fireworks display.

 The International Music Festival Český Krumlov begins in July and ends in August, and features international music of various genres.
+It has been held annually since 1992.
 Other such events are held throughout the year.
 The summer music festivals include the blues, rock, and soul festival Open Air Krumlov, held in late June at Eggenberg Brewery Garden.

 Sights

 The historic town centre with the castle complex has been a designated UNESCO World Heritage Site since 1992, one of the first in the country.
 The town preserves the street layout from the Middle Ages.
-Most of the architecture of the old town and castle dates from the 14th through 17th centuries; the town's structures are mostly in Gothic, Renaissance, and Baroque styles.
+Most of the architecture of the old town and castle dates from the 13th through 17th centuries; the town's structures are mostly in Gothic, Renaissance, and Baroque styles.
 The historical core, today Vnitřní město ("Inner Town") town part, is within a horseshoe meander of the river, with the old Latrán town part and castle complex on the other side of the Vltava.

 The centre of Old Town is formed by Svornosti Square.
 Its main landmark is the town hall from 1597.
 It was created by merger of three Gothic houses with arcades, whose façade was merged with a Renaissance attic.

-The town has preserved only few fragments of the town fortifications, formed by one town gate from 1598–1602, a bastion from 1505, and remains of zwinger walls.
+The town has preserved only few fragments of the town fortifications, formed by one town gate built in 1598–1602, a bastion from 1505, and remains of zwinger walls.

-Castle
+Castle and castle theatre

 The complex of Český Krumlov Castle is one of the largest in central Europe with an area of 7 ha.
 It is formed by forty buildings and palaces, situated around five castle courts and a castle park.

 It is relatively unique in that it is surrounded by a moat filled not with water, but with bears.
 This was an attempt by the erstwhile rulers of the castle to associate themselves with the powerful Orsini family – whose name is a pun on the Italian word for bear; orso.

-Castle theatre
+Český Krumlov Castle preserves its Baroque theatre, built in 1680–1682 under Prince Johann Christian I of Eggenberg and renovated with up-to-date stage equipment under Joseph I Adam of Schwarzenberg in 1765–1766.
+It is the oldest of the four theaters from the 18th century in the world that have preserved scenery, props and stage machinery.
+Due to its age, the theatre only hosts performances on special occasions.
+The equipment of the theatre is protected as a national cultural monument.

-Český Krumlov Castle preserves its Baroque theatre, built in 1680–82 under Prince Johann Christian I von Eggenberg and renovated with up-to-date stage equipment under Joseph I Adam of Schwarzenberg from 1765 to 1766.
-It is one of few such court theatres to retain its original stage machinery, scenery and props.
-Due to its age, the theatre is only used three times a year (only twice open to the public), when a Baroque opera is performed in simulated candlelight.
-Since 1959, the revolving auditorium is located in the gardens.
+Since 1959, the revolving auditorium is located in the gardens of the Český Krumlov Castle.